-Spanish 380 is designated as a Special Topics course to allow for more advanced study of Spanish, including advanced conversation, reading and advanced grammar.
+Spanish 380 is designated as a Special Topics course to allow for more advanced study of Spanish.
 The course is for those students who have completed four semesters of college Spanish or the equivalent in high school.
 The course may be taken for credit more than once, if topical focus is different.
+Courses offered in Costa Rica